MolBIFFM/diana/README.md

     }
 ]
 ```
 The statistical test to assess the changes of each module in relation to the entire network.
-The default and currently only available setting is `"Wilcoxon"`.
+The default and currently only available setting is `"Wilcoxon"`, the Wilcoxon rank sum test.

 ```json
 [